 These generously iced, cakelike cookies are as cherished by New Yorkers as bagels and cream cheese.
+To quicken the setting of the glazes, place the cookies in the refrigerator for about 20 minutes after each coating.

 - 5 cups cake flour